 However, trouble escalated with Ishmael, and God had Abraham send teenaged Ishmael and his mother away.
 This pained Abraham.
 Isaac became Abraham’s only son and heir to God’s promise.

 After decades of walking with God, Abraham’s small faith grew through each high and low.
-He learned to trust God with his dreams and with his disappointments, with his gains and with his losses, with his successes and with his flops.
-In each stage, God proved faithful and Abraham’s faith took roots.
-And when his faith was firmly rooted in the Lord, God tested Abraham’s faith.
-“Then God said, ‘Take your son, your only son, whom you love—Isaac—and go to the region of Moriah.
+He learned to trust God with his dreams and disappointments, gains and losses, successes and flops.
+In each stage, God proved faithful, and Abraham’s faith took root.
+When his faith was firmly established in the Lord, God tested Abraham in the most profound way: “Then God said, ‘Take your son, your only son, whom you love—Isaac—and go to the region of Moriah.
 Sacrifice him there as a burnt offering on a mountain I will show you’” (Genesis 22:2).

 As God describes Isaac to Abraham, I hear Him describe His only Son, Jesus.
 This story, like no other, gives us a glimpse into what it cost the father heart of God to sacrifice His only Son for us.
 Let’s explore some of the parallels between these two fathers and sons.

-Notable Parallels between Isaac/Jesus and Abraham/God the Father
+Notable Parallels between Isaac and Jesus, Abraham and God the Father

 This story of sacrifice parallels Jesus in many ways—only for Jesus there was no ram in the thicket to take His place.
 He is the Lamb of God.
 As you read some of the parallels, don’t miss the emotions these fathers and sons must have felt.